Skip to content

 Purpose

 A feature spec is the feature-level authority for behavior and boundaries.
-It translates PRD requirements into precise feature behavior, functional areas, acceptance criteria, non-functional expectations, edge cases, and feature-specific success measures.
+It translates PRD requirements into precise feature behavior, functional areas, non-functional expectations, edge cases, and feature-specific success measures.
+Acceptance criteria belong to user stories (ADR-009) and are not defined here.

 It sits between the PRD (which defines product scope) and user stories (which define vertical slices through the feature).
 The feature spec owns feature behavior.
 User stories own user journeys.
 Solution and technical designs own how the behavior will be built.